Tomáš Kalas: Bristol City

 On 23 August 2018, still in the Championship, Kalas joined Bristol City on a season long-loan along with fellow Chelsea loanee Jay Dasilva.
-He made 41 appearances in all competitions with the club.

 On 1 July 2019, following his successful loan spell, Bristol City confirmed the permanent signing of Kalas for a club-record fee in the region of £8 million.
 He signed a four-year contract until 2023.
-He scored his first goal for Bristol City in a 2-1 win against Coventry City on 12 September 2020.
+He scored his first goal for Bristol City in a 2–1 win against Coventry City on 12 September 2020.

+Schalke 04

+On 26 August 2023, Kalas signed a two-year contract with German 2.
+Bundesliga club FC Schalke 04.

 International career

-Czech Republic U17
+Youth

 Kalas made his debut for the U-17 on 5 September 2009 coming on as a 61st-minute substitute in a European Under-17 Championship Qualifying match against Belarus which the Czechs won 1–0.
 He went on to be picked for the final tournament.
 He played 65 minutes of his 9th appearance, against Greece, before being sent off.

-Czech Republic U21

-Kalas made his debut for the U-21 on 1 June 2012 in a UEFA U-21 Championship game against the Montenegro which ended in a 2–1 victory for the Czechs.

-Czech Republic
+Senior

-Kalas made his senior debut in a 3–0 friendly win against Slovakia at his hometown's Andrův stadion on 14 November 2012, coming on as a substitute for David Limberský in the 74th minute.
+Kalas debuted for the Czech senior squad in a 3–0 friendly victory against Slovakia at his hometown's Andrův stadion on 14 November 2012, coming on as a substitute for David Limberský in the 74th minute.
 Kalas was included in the squad during the Euro 2016 qualifiers.
-On 13 October 2015, he came off the bench replacing Josef Šural, as the Czech Republic held on for the 3–2 victory and winning the group in the process.
+On 13 October 2015, he came off the bench replacing Josef Šural, resulting in a 3–2 victory for the Czech Republic.